moises-ai/frontend-growth-test/README.md

 - The project is bootstraped using [Next.js](https://nextjs.org/).
 - Implement this design using React and Typescript.
+- You’ll notice the CMS payload contains the home page data in English and Portuguese, meaning the Front-end should be multi-lang, it should also be prepared to easily scale to new languages if necessary.

 ## What we will evaluate

+- React good practices and performance
 - Pixel perfect
 - Code structure and reusablity
 - Semantics